Is U.S. Silica Holdings Inc. (SLCA) a Keeper?

 Evercore ISI gave a rating of “In-line” to SLCA, setting the target price at $3 in the report published on July 06th of the previous year.

-After a stumble in the market that brought SLCA to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 6.45% of gains for the given period.
+After a stumble in the market that brought SLCA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.95% of loss for the given period.

 Insider Trading